dionclive-04/fampay-data-eng-assignment/README.md

 - **EMA 20** – 20-month Exponential Moving Average

 ### Notes on Indicator Behavior
-- SMA values are `NaN` for initial months due to insufficient historical data
+- SMA values are NaN for initial months due to insufficient historical data for the first 10 months or 20 months
 - EMA values initialize immediately using the first available closing price
 - Calculations are fully vectorized using Pandas (`rolling`, `ewm`)
 - No external technical-analysis libraries are used